bjornBES/GamingCPU_Project/CPU/Architectures/BCG arch Specs.md

 in Extended mode the CPU will get

+- 16 bit data bus
 - 24 bit address bus
-- 16 bit data bus
 - Make use of the [extended registers](#extended-registers)
-- PC becomes a 24 bit register
-- BIOS interrupt function no longer work
 - new argument modes
   - 0x02: immediate tbyte:            number
   - 0x03: immediate dword:            number